Supporters of Marcus Endicott’s Patreon can access weekly or monthly video consultations on this topic.

 Evaluates parasocial relationships, mental health factors, and avatar-driven identity formation.

-Legal Status and Challenges of Virtual Digital Humans in China
+The Unresolved Legal Life of China’s Virtual Digital Humans

 Investigates the separation of rights and responsibilities between avatars and their human creators.